-No evidence of koala was recorded across the field survey program.
-A range of recommended field survey methods were employed to increase the chances of detecting the species including spotlighting (62 personhours), camera trapping (490 nights) and Spot Assessment Technique (SAT) assessments (20 sites).
+Field survey methods employed to detect this species including spotlighting (62 person-hours), camera trapping (490 nights) and Spot Assessment Technique (SAT) assessments (20 sites).
 The results of the SAT assessments are provided in below in Table 2.3.

 The SAT methodology (Phillips & Callaghan 2011) uses activity levels to quantify the use of an area by koalas by calculating the percentage of scat trees relative to the total number of trees searched per site.
 Due to the absence of any scat trees, activity levels for all sites in the assessment was 0%.
-It is noted that the absence of scats does not preclude the persistence of koala, i.e. the detection of scats amongst a low density population and over a large area, coupled with the deterioration of scats over time.
+It is noted that the absence of scats does not preclude the persistence of koala, i.e. the detection of scats amongst a low density population and over a large area, coupled with the deterioration of scats over time can lead to false negatives.